Researching cells through colorful imaging

 A unique library

-The Cell Profiling facility has got access to more than 25 000 validated antibodies from the Human Protein Atlas project, a project that started in 2003 with the aim of mapping all human proteins in cells and tissues.
-In practice, having access to the library means that researchers can use the facility to visualize a lot of different proteins – rather than having to analyze a single protein due to limited resources.
+The Cell Profiling unit has got access to more than 25 000 validated antibodies from the Human Protein Atlas project, a project that started in 2003 with the aim of mapping all human proteins in cells and tissues.
+In practice, having access to the library means that researchers can use the unit to visualize a lot of different proteins – rather than having to analyze a single protein due to limited resources.
 When using Cell Profiling, you do not need to purchase a whole vial with a hundred microliters of each specific antibody, which is often the case if you buy antibodies from a commercial company.
 You only need to pay for the amount of antibody you use, which reduces the cost per protein to look at.
-The facility also helps with preparing the samples and taking the images.
+The unit also helps with preparing the samples and taking the images.

 It is easy to think in terms of your perceived reality.
 When the only option is to analyze one or a few proteins due to lack of resources, there is not much of a reason to think of research projects that include hundreds.
 Having access to a whole library of antibodies allows researchers to explore new ideas.